pappasadrian/vivliothmmy-parsing/README.md

 Uses the pdfinfo linux utility.

+## wordcount.sh

+Get the word count of each thesis and save all results to a CSV file.

+Uses the pdftotext linux utility.

 ## fontanalysis.sh

 Get a statistical font usage analysis.
 See what fonts are mostly used in Thesis writing (results will not surprise you)